What is Tracker?

 Installing and using Tracker

 If you're new to Tracker, see Help Getting Started for a step-by step beginner's guide or Getting Started with Tracker for a video tutorial.
-For general help, use the built-in help files in Tracker, the online help in English or Slovenščina, or the downloadable pdf help files in English, Español, Ελληνικά, Italiano or Portuguese.
+For general help, use and search the built-in help files in Tracker, the online help in English or Slovenščina, or the downloadable pdf help files in English, Español, Ελληνικά, Italiano or Portuguese.

 You can run Tracker from a USB drive without installing it on the host computer.
 See Installing Tracker on a USB or other portable drive for more information.